UCM offers ample opportunities for engaged experience through graduate assistant positions.

 Assist faculty members in research and other scholarly activities

-Work in administrative offices such as Graduate Education and Research, Academic Advising,
+Work in administrative offices such as Graduate Studies, Academic Advising, or various

 Serve as instructor or assist faculty in teaching laboratory sections

 Support and coach UCM student-athletes in preparation for competition

 Besides getting great work experience, being a graduate assistant provides students

 with the opportunity to receive scholarships and stipends for their commitment.

 - The compensation for full-time graduate assistants who teach two 3-hour courses per

 semester or whose assignment involves 20 hours per week is $4,500 per semester or $9,000 for two semesters.

 - The assistantship also includes a scholarship.
 For a 20 hour per week assistantship,

 the scholarship covers up to $4,860.00 (+$4,106.75 for non-residents) of graduate coursework per semester.